fofr/sam-and-paul.com/source/_posts/honeymoon-part-2-chiang-mai-thailand.md

 With a complimentary airport transfer we arrived at Rimping Village, our next port of call.
 Unlike the previous resorts, this was a small, personal and homely place -- all rooms overlook the pool, and the grounds are dominated by a grand Banyan tree.
 We traded in luxury for warmth, friendliness and new friends.
 We loved it, the guests and the staff.

-{% figure honeymoon-130.jpg landscape %}Rimping Village welcomes us honeymooners{% endfigure %}
+{% figure honeymoon-130.jpg landscape %}
+Rimping Village welcomes us honeymooners
+{% endfigure %}

-{% figure honeymoon-152.jpg landscape %}Rimping Village and pool{% endfigure %}
+{% figure honeymoon-152.jpg landscape %}
+Rimping Village and pool
+{% endfigure %}

 ## Dusty Chiang Mai